Feasibility of a trapped atom interferometer with accelerating optical traps: Concept for accelerating traps

 \subsection{Experimental considerations of trap acceleration}

-As just discussed, typical tweezer trap parameters suggest accelerations of order $10^{5}$ m/s$^2$ are likely to still lead to an appreciable interferometer signal.
+As just discussed, typical trap parameters suggest accelerations of order $10^{5}$ m/s$^2$ are likely to still lead to an appreciable interferometer signal.
 We now investigate the feasibility of reaching such high accelerations for extended times by leveraging a setup that employs an acousto-optic deflector (AOD)~\cite{Duocastella2021}.
 We discover that such an apparatus can provide co-gravity accelerations of up to $10^{3}$ m/s$^2$-$10^{5}$ m/s$^2$.
 However, the need for a tight focus limits the total distance over which accelerations can be applied.
-This distance is set by the Field of View (FOV) of the objective lens used to focus the tweezer beam wavefront and the quality of the tweezer beam wavefront itself.
-For an unaberrated incoming tweezer beam wavefront, this distance is simply the FOV of the objective.
+This distance is set by the Field of View (FOV) of the objective lens used to focus the trap beam wavefront and the quality of the trap beam wavefront itself.
+For an unaberrated incoming trap beam wavefront, this distance is simply the FOV of the objective.

 Light from an infinite source cannot be focused down to a point by an ideal lens due to the effects of diffraction.
-This is in contrast to the prediction from geometrical optics.
+This is antithetical to the prediction from geometrical optics.
 This diffraction-limited focused spot size is inversely proportional to the NA of the ideal lens.
 However, in the case of a real lens, diffraction-limited performance is achievable only within the lens's FOV.
 Beyond the FOV of real lenses, lens aberrations dominate the effects due to diffraction.
-This results in increased focal spot size (weaker traps for the same optical tweezer power and detuning) and the optical system is said to be aberration-limited.
-While lenses that simultaneously possess large FOV (greater space-time area) and large NA (tighter dipole traps) are desirable, these lens parameters are, unfortunately, inversely related to each other~[\onlinecite{FOV1,FOV2}].
+This results in increased focal spot size (weaker traps for the same optical trap power and detuning) and the optical system is said to be aberration-limited.
+While lenses that simultaneously possess large FOV (greater space-time area) and large NA (tighter dipole traps and higher $a_{\rm max}$) are desirable, these lens parameters are, unfortunately, inversely related to each other~\cite{FOV1,FOV2}.

+A typical setup for accelerating an optical tweezer in the focal plane of an objective lens ($f_0$) in shown in Fig.~\ref{fig:AODlensSetup}.
+In order to minimize the relative intensity and pointing noise between the bottom arm tweezer and top arm tweezer (Section~\ref{NoisSection}), both tweezers must be generated simultaneously using one element from an intensity-stabilized laser beam source~\cite{Vahlbruch2018,Kwee2010,Buchler1998} and also share the same optical beam path.
+This element can either be electronic or optical.
+The tweezer beams can be generated electronically by driving the AOD with an amplitude modulated waveform (Fig.~\ref{fig:AODlensSetup_a}).
+In order to generate the tweezer beams using an optical element, one may use phase gratings, custom 50:50 beam splitters, polarizing prisms of the Rochon/Wollaston/S\'enarmont type, or even metasurfaces (Fig.~\ref{fig:AODlensSetup_b}).